 The algorithm presented in [10] uses sketch tables [7] to deal with the growing size of tweet followers network information maintained for the clusters.
 However, sketch tables only approximate vector values and thus may impact the accuracy of the clustering results.
 In the case of our algorithm, since the size of the centroid vectors is constrained by the size of the sliding time window, we are not forced to use sketch tables in the cost of accuracy so far.
 For faster data streams or longer time windows, a sketch table-based implementation could eventually become more efficient in terms of both space and time for computing the similarities between data points and cluster centroids.
 Nonetheless, our cluster-delta synchronization strategy may still achieve better efficiency than broadcasting the whole sketch tables in such cases since the sketch tables have to be large enough to ensure accuracy.

-A similar work to ours is the parallel implementation of the Sequential Leader Clustering [75] algorithm presented in [159], which also leverages Storm [25] for parallel processing and data stream distribution.
-The parallel clustering algorithm by Wu et al. is simplified, because it only considers the textual content of social messages and uses Locality-Sensitive Hashing [31] to guide the stream distribution, which avoids synchronization among the parallel clustering workers. this type of algorithms is unable to make use of the valuable social network information contained in the data streams.
+A similar work to ours is the parallel implementation of the Sequential Leader Clustering [76] algorithm presented in [164], which also leverages Storm [25] for parallel processing and data stream distribution.
+The parallel clustering algorithm by Wu et al. is simplified, because it only considers the textual content of social messages and uses Locality-Sensitive Hashing [31] to guide the stream distribution, which avoids synchronization among the parallel clustering workers.
+Yet this type of algorithm is unable to make use of the valuable social network information contained in the data streams.
 Callau-Zori proposed a distributed data stream clustering protocol based on sequential (a, b)-approximation algorithms for the K-Means problem [34].
 Although the author provides a theoretical analysis of its accuracy and efficiency, it does not address the special case of high-dimensional data, and only considers the situation within a single time window.

 Compared with streaming databases such as Aurora [39] and Borealis [2], the functionality of our clustering workers in Storm is more complicated than their streaming operators for evaluating SQL queries.
-Cloud DIKW can utilize other stream processing engines such as Apache S4 [106] and Spark Streaming [162].
+Cloud DIKW can utilize other stream processing engines such as Apache S4 [108] and Spark Streaming [167].
 We choose Storm because its pull-based data transmission mode makes it easy to carry out controlled experiments at different levels of parallelism.
-Storm gives us more flexibility to implement and test different synchronization strategies.
-Interested readers may refer to [85] for a survey of major distributed stream processing frameworks.
+Storm gives us more flexibility to implement and test numerous synchronization strategies.
+Interested readers may refer to [86] for a survey of major distributed stream processing frameworks.

 4.3 Sequential Clustering Algorithm